LayerDynamics/forge/site/src/content/docs/getting-started.md

+---
-# Getting Started with Forge
+title: Getting Started
+description: Learn how to build your first Forge desktop app with TypeScript and Deno.
+---

 Forge is an Electron-like desktop application framework using Rust and Deno.
 Build cross-platform desktop apps with TypeScript/JavaScript while leveraging native system capabilities through a secure, capability-based API.